dotlang/language/README.md

 `x=y` will duplicate y into x.
 So changes on x won't affect y.
 - Comparison semantics: `x==y` will compare data.
 - Type-id (`@`): returns type-id of a named or primitive type: `@int`
+- Type-check `@` as binary operator (left side is a union and right side is a type), returns true if type matches.
 - To cast from named to unnamed type you can use: `Type{value}` notation: `y = int{x}`
 - For union: `x=union[int,float]{12}`
 - chaining: